 Can I use this money to pay toward my Salem State University balance?

 Yes.
 Students may choose to use the funds to make a payment toward their outstanding account balance through their Salem State Navigator account.

 Can Salem State just apply my CARES Act funds to my student account for me?

-No. Federal regulations requires Salem State University to disburse all CARES Act funds directly to the student and prohibits the university from applying it toward outstanding balances.
+No. Federal regulations require Salem State University to disburse all CARES Act funds directly to the student and prohibit the university from applying it toward outstanding balances.

 I am an international student or Deferred Action for Childhood Arrival (DACA) student.
 Am I eligible for CARES Act funds?

 No. Guidance issued by the US Department of Education indicates that students must be Title IV eligible to qualify for the CARES Act funds.
 This limits eligibility to U.S. Citizens, Permanent Residents, or other Title IV eligible non-citizens.
 Students who were not eligible for funding under the CARES Act may apply for institutional emergency funds.